Table of Contents

 Hiring the wrong logistics manager can prove expensive to your business.

-The average cost of a bad hire can equal 30% of the individual’s first-year potential earnings.
-This is according to the US Department of Labor.
-Also, a wrong hire led to a negative impact on clients for 22% of companies, according to another report.
+According to the US Department of Labor, the average cost of a bad hire can equal 30% of the individual’s first-year potential earnings.
+Also, a wrong hire led to a negative impact on clients for 22% of companies.

 But, you’ll agree that no business hires a wrong candidate knowingly.
 It could happen due to several reasons, such as

 - Being in a rush to fill the job position quickly,

 Yet, the most common and primary reason is not evaluating a candidate thoroughly, which should be based on critical parameters to your business.

 And, this holds true when it comes to hiring a logistics operations manager as well.

 After all, how can you hire the right logistics project manager if you don’t know what makes them the right fit?

 Just asking a couple of generic questions, such as about experience, is not enough.
 It cannot guarantee success.